meedan/generator-keefer/README.md

 * Add the specific code to `src/src/<platform>`
 * Implement the test structure (e.g., load the application) at `src/test`

+### Troubleshooting

+#### OSX Users

+Sometimes, `npm` looks for files in a `node_modules` at parent directories.
+This can lead to version mismatch problems.
+Fix `npm` to not look for modules inside those directories or simply remove any `node_modules` you have in your home root.

+#### Babel

+In order to avoid version problems with Babel, remove any `~/.babelrc` file.
+There is one inside the application already.

 ### TODO

 * Check the issues on Github